Monkey and Coconuts, the evergreen math puzzle and easy solutions

 The solution to the first original problem largely follows mathematical reasoning whereas for the modified version, not only did we take help of the experience of solving the more straightforward original puzzle but also had to take recourse to systematic enumeration along with mathematical reasoning.

-This is systematic problem solving with no random approach and an assured outcome of least cost easy to understand solution.
+This is Systematic problem solving with no random approach and an assured outcome of least cost easy to understand solution.

 Puzzles you may enjoy